vivngo/Parallel_Course/Github.md

 Other important LSF commands
 ----------------------------

--   bjobs: lists currents jobs.
+-   bjobs: lists current jobs.

 While not having a job slot: